-He's a gay emcee as a young Breakfast Clubber giggles his way through an interview.
+He's a gay encee as a young Breakfast Clubber giggles his way tbrough an interview.

-He's a serious, patient host as two young housewives tell their story.
+He's a serious. patient host as two young housewives tell their story.
+The same young giggler belp Sam and Patsy sing the closing Leme song.